prakhar-singh09/URL-Shortener/README.md

-# Url-Shortner
+# Url-Shortener
-URL shortner Using Express.js, Mongoose.js and MongoDB.
+- URL shortener Using Express.js, Mongoose.js, and MongoDB.
-Checked all data using Postman request API tool.
+- Used Postman request API tool to Get and Post Request.
+- Used shortid npm package to short the URL.
+- Used MongoDB to store shortURL and number of clicks.